iva-grozeva/internship-php-2018/README.md

 Similarity Index
 -------------------------------

 The similarity index is a integer that indicates how similar two pass codes are.
-The index is greted for each character that's matching and is in the right position.
+The index is greater for each character that's matching and is in the right position.

 Examples: